songlinjian/Yeti-Project/doc/Yeti_PS.md

 * More root servers.
 We are going to test more than 13 root name server in Yeti testbed and to see "how many is too many".

 * Multiple zone file editors.
 We will use IANA root zone as a source of zone info.
 Each of BII, TISF, and WIDE modifies the zone independantly at only its apex.
-Some mechinisms should be coined to prevent accidental or intentional mis-modificaiton of Root zone.
-In addtional we can also find a solution supporting “shared zone control” methods proposed in the ICANN ITI report* from 2014.
+Some mechinisms should be coined to prevent accidental mis-modificaiton of Root zone.
+In addtional we may implement and test “shared zone control” idears proposed in the ICANN ITI report* from 2014.
 ICANN ITI report : https://www.icann.org/en/system/files/files/iti-report-15may14-en.pdf

 * Multiple zone file signers.
-To break the single point of failure for the role of root zone maintainer, we canintroduce more players sharing the same key to maintain and sign the zone.
-We can try multiple DMs with one KSK,One ZSK, or multiple DMS with one KSK and multiple ZSK.
+To discover the flexibility and resiliency limits of Internet governance design, we can try multiple DMs with one KSK and one ZSK for all, and we can try multiple DMs with one KSK for all and one ZSK for each.

+## We are not ...

+* Since this project complete fealty to IANA as the DNS name space manager from the beginning of its conception.
+So we **never and ever try or do any experiment to create and provide alternate name space**.
+Any modification of the current IANA zone will be dicussed publicly and given a clear reason.

+*